chionger/3.-First-Full-Stack---Flask/index.md

 ### Hareware

-- A raspberry pi 4B was configured to perform the role of the server to receive updated patient information from the various healthcare workers and supply these information when pulled by the respective patient headboards.
+- A raspberry pi 4B was configured to perform the role of the separate server to receive updated patient information from the various healthcare workers and supply these information when pulled by the respective patient headboards.
 As it operates on the Linux version of Debian Operating System, it could also be hardened against security threats.

 - A tablet was used to simulate the LCD display.
 It gets the patient information by subscribing to a website with the browser refresh rate set through auto refresh plug-in.